IMPORTANT SAFETY INFORMATION & INDICATIONS FOR SOLIRIS® (eculizumab), INCLUDING BOXED WARNING

 What is SOLIRIS?

-• Adults with a disease called generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor (AChR) antibody positive.
+• adults with generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor (AChR) antibody positive.

 It is not known if SOLIRIS is safe and effective in children with PNH, gMG, or NMOSD.